johnhyde/island/03 one fine gay.md

 "Hold on—" said Thomas.

-"Who's buried in Grant's Tomb?!"
+"Who's buried in Grant's Tomb?!"[@ This is a classic trick question ~M]

 "Hold on!" said Thomas.